JoFrhwld/syllabifyr/cran-comments.md

 ---

 There is a cran package called sylCount, and an archived package called syllable.
-These packages operate on different principles, and serve different use cases.
+These packages operate on different principles (counting syllables from normal text), and serve different use cases (text complexity/readability.